medic/cht-docs/content/en/core/guides/docker-setup.md

 ## Intro

-This document should help you quickly install the necessary tools to download and run the Medic Mobile public docker image.
+This document should help you quickly install the necessary tools to download and run the public docker image for CHT applications.

 ## Download Docker